 Introducing photons, neutrons and muons for condensed matter physics and materials science

-The course runs for one week in June (17th to 21st).
+The course runs for one week in June (15th to 19th).
 It takes place at the campus of the Paul Scherrer Institute.
 The morning consists of introductory lectures on the use of photons, neutrons and muons for materials characterization.
-The afternoon consists of work groups with active participation of the students including visiting the experiments at three large scale facilities.
-The afternoon group work deepens the concepts learned in the morning.
+The afternoon consists of tours of the large scale facilities as well as in-depth visit to selected instruments.

 - Interaction of photons, neutrons and muons with matter